hallavad/AOC2020/README.md

 ## Day 4
 Hardest puzzle as of yet.
 Once a again a lot of parsing of the initial input.
 Once the parsing was done it was just a matter of checking if the correct fields existed in a.
 In b a bit more tinkering was needed to both make sure that the fields existed and that they had certain values.
 Overall I'm happy that I managed to do it without a lot of if statements and instead made use of a dictionary containing a function.
 I might tinker a bit and see if i can get it to use iterator instead of looping through each passport.
 That would require me to change the structure somewhat and get rid of the assignment to `valid_fields`.

+## Day 5
+As with the other puzzles the key is in analyzing the data and parsing it in the right way.
+By realizing that the input is just a binary number where ones are replaced with B or R and zeroes replaced with F or L the algorithm becomes trivial. in A it's just about finding the highest number parsed.
+In B you need to find the missing number.